The Problem

 Threat Model

 What does a shared kernel mean operationally?
-Four classes of risk.
+Four classes of risk — but not all of them change with the execution model.

-Standard hardening layers — AppArmor or SELinux mandatory access control, dropping capabilities, restricting user namespaces — raise the cost of exploitation but do not change the fundamental trust model: the host kernel remains shared.
+The distinction matters: adopting micro-VMs addresses the first class but not the other three.
+Additionally, microarchitectural side-channel attacks (Spectre, MDS) can cross even hardware virtualization boundaries — a risk that Confidential Computing (SEV-SNP, TDX) partially addresses but that standard VMs do not eliminate.
+Standard hardening layers — AppArmor or SELinux mandatory access control, dropping capabilities, restricting user namespaces — raise the cost of exploitation but do not change the fundamental trust model.
 Kernel exploits are rare, but in a multi-tenant environment the blast radius is existential: full host compromise, lateral access to every tenant’s data and credentials.

 Where the Trust Boundary Really Is